ucb-rit/savio-training-intro-spring-2019/intro.md

 # Logging in

 To login, you need to have software on your own machine that gives you access to a UNIX terminal (command-line) session.
 These come built-in with Mac (see `Applications -> Utilities -> Terminal`).
-For Windows, some options include [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+For Windows, a good option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 You also need to set up your smartphone or tablet with *Google Authenticator* to generate one-time passwords for you.